WHAT IS UPCYCLING?

-UPcyclePOP is an interactive pop-up market and workspace for artistically repurposed and upcycled art, furniture, fashion, home design and inventions.
-Watch artists create works of art from discarded items, try out a workshop or two and play with the interactive art installations.
-Next Event is a Fathers Day event called Fathers Summer happening Saturday, June 9th 2018, from noon to 6pm at 7300 Folsom Blvd.
-Sacramento CA. UPcyclePOP is Americas first upcycle market and is free to the public
+UPcyclePOP is a playful interactive eco market for artistically repurposed and upcycled art, furniture, fashion, home design, and inventions.
+Watch artists create works of art from discarded items, play with the interactive art installations.
+Next Event is always around the corner.
+UPcyclePOP is Americas first upcycle market and is free to the public

-Knowing it is impossible to indefinitely run a linear system on a finite planet, we experimenting with circular economy principles: UPcyclePOP is America’s first upcycle market.
-Remake, play, shop, eat and get creative.
+Knowing it is impossible to indefinitely run a linear system on a finite planet, we experimenting with circular economy principles: Remake, play, shop, eat and get creative.

 ECO ARTIST WORKSPACE - UPCYLEPOP LAB

 UPcyclePOP is also a lab workspace for upcycle artists.
 A co-working environment, with organic coffee, a shared workshop room, reverse osmosis water, branding and marketing consulting and fun collaborative projects.
 Window desks and large private studios in a welcoming and creatively stretching environment.
 Together and individually, we find new lives for objects that are not typically recycled.
 The Lab is a wide range of artists from electronics, to wood crafting and jewellery making.
 Shared tools, conference room, kitchen, large desks and a kind space to work.
 To nurture our collaborative culture, we interview each applicant in person during the tour.
 Our main requirement is that you are a kind person who cares about the environment that works well with others.
 Please use the apply tab if this is something of interest or schedule a tour.